clevelandhighschoolcs/p4mawpup-Simon-ster/README.md

 To select this, type the words: start tags.
 Please make sure your raw input is written as it appears in the code.    *see below image

-_Occasionally, the "changed words" on the website will appear as hex code._
+_For some situations, the "changed words" on the website will appear in a hex code format._